-Programming is a central part of the role of Community Advisors, and the Scales of Programming is designed to provide options for staff members to enrich the overall experience of their residents through active programming (hall events and workshops) and passive programming (bulletin boards, grab-and-go bags, traveling to other campus events) as well as area-wide social events.
+Programming is a central part of the role of community advisors (CAs), and the Scales of Programming is designed to provide options for staff members to enrich the overall experience of their residents through active programming (hall events and workshops) and passive programming (bulletin boards, grab-and-go bags, traveling to other campus events) as well as area-wide social events.

-- Support/Resources - ongoing presence of the CA, connection to campus resources
+Support/resources: Ongoing presence of the CA and connection to campus resources.

-This framework allows us to think more critically about how we go about building, maintaining and supporting our community throughout the ebbs and flows of life.
-It is founded on the interpersonal rapport and trust among the individual communities and is a framework meaning it should be tailored to fit the needs of an individual community.
+This framework allows us to think more critically about how we go about building, maintaining and supporting our student community throughout the ebbs and flows of life.
+It is founded on the interpersonal rapport and trust among the individual communities and is a framework tailored to fit the needs of an individual community

 Community mapping is an assessment tool we use to take stock of how well we know our community, as well as identify any gaps in knowledge and where we should be focusing our attention.